TACC/abaco-docs/source/technical/state.rst

 Additional Work
 ---------------
 - Create a pipeline between worker and actor to exchange state without HTTP latency.
-(Not worker->server->actor)
+(Not worker->server->actor->server)
 - Develop 'stateful' actors that can execute in parallel (utilizing CRDT data-types)